SNN0/Multi-Omics-Based-Survival-Modeling/README.md

 The analysis identifies prognostic gene signatures associated with sensitivity or resistance to specific chemotherapeutic agents (Paclitaxel, 5-Fluorouracil, Gemcitabine) by integrating multi-omic data with patient survival outcomes.

-The primary methods used include **Penalized Cox Regression** (Lasso/Ridge via `glmnet`) from high-dimensional data, multi-gene Cox models for pathway-level analysis, and Kaplan-Meier survival curves for visualization.
+The primary methods used include **Penalized Cox Regression** (Ridge via `glmnet`) from high-dimensional data, multi-gene Cox models for pathway-level analysis, and Kaplan-Meier survival curves for visualization.

 ## Table of Contents